Cancer Research UK logo.

 Is vaping harmful?

-• Research so far shows that legal e-cigarettes are far less harmful than smoking.
+If you smoke, vaping is an option that could help you to stop.
+Research so far shows that legal e-cigarettes are far less harmful than smoking.
+Find out about switching to help stop smoking.

 What are e-cigarettes?

-Electronic cigarettes are also known as e-cigarettes or vapes.
-They heat a liquid that becomes a vapour people can breathe in.
-They usually contain nicotine, which is the addictive chemical in cigarettes.
-E-cigarettes do not contain tobacco, which is the harmful part of cigarettes that causes cancer.
+Electronic cigarettes, or vapes, heat a liquid to make a vapour you breathe in.
+Most vapes contain nicotine, which is the addictive chemical in cigarettes.
+E-cigarettes do not contain tobacco.
+Tobacco is the part of cigarettes that causes cancer.

 Does vaping have side effects?

-Lots of people want to know about the health effects of e-cigarettes.
-They’re still a relatively new product, so it’s too soon to know for sure.
-Many studies show that vaping is far less harmful than smoking.
-This is because e-cigarettes don’t contain cancer-causing tobacco, and most of the toxic chemicals found in cigarettes are not in e-cigarettes.
+We don’t know yet about the long-term effects of vaping.
+Vapes haven’t been around for long enough to be sure.
+But research so far shows vaping is far less harmful than smoking.
+This is because e-cigarettes don’t contain cancer-causing tobacco or most of the toxic chemicals found in cigarettes.

-Some potentially harmful chemicals have been found in e-cigarettes.
+E-cigarettes can contain some potentially harmful chemicals.
 But levels are usually low and generally far lower than in tobacco cigarettes.

 There is no good evidence that vaping causes cancer.